jduthon/SwiftGuideline/README.md

 }
 ```

-For functions with long signatures, add line breaks at appropriate points and add an extra indent on subsequent lines:
+For functions with long signature, add line breaks at appropriate points and add an extra indent on subsequent lines:

 ```swift
 func reticulateSplines(spline: [Double], adjustmentFactor: Double,